vladen/aerobus/spec/readme.md

 <a name="aerobus-unsubscribefunctions"></a>
 ## #unsubscribe(...@functions)
-removes @functions from .subscribers of all channels.
+removes @functions from #subscribers of all channels.

 ```js
 var bus = aerobus(),